 WE OPERATE TWO SCHOOL PROGRAMS THAT PROVIDE OVER A HUNDRED STUDENTS IN GRANADA WITH SUPPLEMENTAL INSTRUCTION AND WE OFFER A HIGH SCHOOL SCHOLARSHIP PROGRAM FOR TALENTED STUDENTS.

-Nicaraguan students who attend public schools face serious limitations including a four-hour school day in facilities that often lack adequate supplies of computers, books, art supplies or science equipment.
+Nicaraguan students who attend public schools face serious limitations, including a four-hour school day in facilities that often lack adequate supplies of computers, books, art supplies or science equipment.
 Building New Hope, in collaboration with seven Nicaraguan professional educators, operates two supplemental learning projects that serve approximately 150 students living in low-income neighborhoods in Granada.
-Our education programs rely on local educators and our programs are free of any religious indoctrination.
-We also provide 35 scholarships high-achieving students to attend high school.
+Our education programs rely on local educators and our programs are inclusive.
+We also provide scholarships to high achieving students to attend high school.

 Escuelita Yo Puedo

 Escuelita Yo Puedo welcomes children from one of Granada’s poorest neighborhoods to enter its colorful classrooms where they learn to read and do math, in addition to playing games, singing songs, and exploring their imaginations through art.
 Children also learn about taking care of their bodies via hygiene and exercise.
 They have opportunities to learn on computers, to practice piano, and make a weekly trip to the community library to engage in silent and group reading.
 Escuelita teachers also organize special field trips, providing their students with a day of swimming, hiking, picnicking, and sightseeing.

 Quinta Los Chavalos